Lunar eclipse and safety precautions on observing the lunar eclipse

 The lunar eclipse can be easily seen from the surface of the Earth, As it lasts for an hour or two hours, in which the surface of the moon gets colored red and then returns to its original natural color.
 When the Earth passes in front of the Sun it forms two types of shadow which are:

 The types of lunar eclipse

-There are three types of the lunar eclipse which are the total lunar eclipse, the partial lunar eclipse, and the semi-shaded (Penumbra) lunar eclipse.
+There are three types of lunar eclipse which are the total lunar eclipse, the partial lunar eclipse, and the semi-shaded (Penumbra) lunar eclipse.

-In the total lunar eclipse, although the sunlight is blocked from reaching the moon, there are some rays (the red rays) are not absorbed by the Earth’s atmosphere these red rays are refracted (by the Earth’s atmosphere) reaching the moon to appear with red color.
+In a total lunar eclipse, although the sunlight is blocked from reaching the moon, there are some rays (the red rays) are not absorbed by the Earth’s atmosphere these red rays are refracted (by the Earth’s atmosphere) reaching the moon to appear with red color.

 The partial lunar eclipse which is a type of lunar eclipses which occurs when a part of the moon enters the umbra region of the Earth, In the partial lunar eclipse, We can see a part of the moon enters the umbra region.

 The semi-shaded (Penumbra) lunar eclipse which occurs when the moon enters the semi-shaded area only (the penumbra) of the Earth in which the moonlight turns to be faint without being darkened.

 There is no annular lunar eclipse because the Earth has a great size relative to that of the moon.
 So, it always blocks all the sunlight when it comes between the sun and the moon.

 The lunar eclipse started with the semi-shaded lunar eclipse (in the penumbra region) then changed into the partial lunar eclipse (a part of the moon enters the umbra region) then changed into the total lunar eclipse (the whole moon enters the umbra region) then it changed into the partial lunar eclipse again and finally it changed to the semi-shaded lunar eclipse.